-Based on the analysis presented in Section 3.2.3 (Environmental Consequences), the Navy proposes to revise their range operations manual to include the following locations as noise-sensitive areas:
+Mitigation measures would be warranted for land use.
+Based on the analysis presented in Section 3.2.3 (Environmental Consequences) and input from public comments, the Navy will incorporate the following mitigation measure to minimize impacts on Land Use:

-Due to the extension of the MOAs in the eastern portion of the FRTC SUA, the Navy proposes to implement the 5-nautical-mile and 3,000 feet AGL buffer around the towns of Crescent Valley and Eureka.
+• Due to the extension of the MOAs in the eastern portion of the FRTC SUA, the Navy proposes to implement the 5-nautical-mile and 3,000-feet-AGL buffer around the towns of Crescent Valley and Eureka.